mrmarganski/mkdoc/docs/xrprobotics/module1/gettingtoknow.md

 2. The network will be configured, depending on the configuration settings and if you successfully followed the steps in the video.
 See the section on [XRP Web UI Interface](https://docs.wpilib.org/en/stable/docs/xrp-robot/web-ui.html) for more information on how to configure the network settings if having issues.
 By default, the XRP will broadcast its own WiFi Access Point and you can connect to its' WIFI when ready to **SIMULATE** and test code.

 3. After this, the XRP is ready for use.

-## Installing WPIlib and VScode onto your Personal Computer

-The video above walks you through these steps to install WPIlib, but if you would like to do it on your own here is the official documentation below.

-!!! warning
-    If you need to have VScode with WPIlib installed on your workstation: **Start the video at 9:04 marker**.
-But **STOP** the video again at the 14:03 marker: We will **NOT** be coding in Time Based format!

-The Computers in Room 124 will have VScode with the WPIlib libraires installed, so you are free to use them and can skip this step - but if you would like to use a personal computer or update WPIlib this step will help you with that.

-!!! info "WPILib Installation Documentation"
-    Link to site for installing VSCode/WPILib onto a personal computer - this is required to be a Macbook or Windows machine, check link for further requirements on Version support and updates.

-[View the WPILib Installation Guide ↗️](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html){ .md-button .md-button--primary target="_blank" }